Didida1018/CacheReach/README.md

 # CacheReach
 An efficient reachability query tool designed for Directed Acyclic Graphs (DAGs), featuring cache-optimized index layouts.

+## Dataset
+We provide various graph datasets and their corresponding query pairs sourced from the SNAP repository for evaluation and testing.

 ## Usage
 Run the executable using the following syntax:
 ```bash